Acid Reflux: Symptoms, Causes and Natural Support Strategies

 2. Don’t Eat Late at Night: Finish your last meal at least 2-3 hours before bed.

 3. Use Apple Cider Vinegar: Have 1-2 tbsps of ACV in 4oz of water about 10 minutes before each large meal.
+Apple cider vinegar has natural acetic acid that helps to reduce the pH of the stomach environment and it also activates the vagus nerve which turns on the production of stomach acid, bile and pancreatic enzymes to digest food more effectively.

 4. Only Eat 1 Solid Food Meal Daily: Drink green drinks and smoothies during the day.
 These are easier on the digestive system.
 One good quality solid food meal daily along with several protein shakes or smoothies and green drinks will help the digestive system to heal.